Aryan-561/x-clone/README.md

 # 🐦 X Clone – Full-Stack Twitter Clone (MERN)

-A complete full-stack Twitter (X) clone built using the MERN stack, offering a modern and responsive UI with powerful social features.
+**<small>A complete full-stack Twitter (X) clone built using the MERN stack, offering a modern and responsive UI with powerful social features.
 Users can post, like, reply, follow, bookmark, and authenticate securely with JWT and Google OAuth.
-With media uploads, email verification, and protected APIs, it's built for both performance and scalability.
+With media uploads, email verification, and protected APIs, it's built for both performance and scalability.</small>**

 ---

 ## 🚀 Features